Dimitar Pindzhurov: Early life and education

 Dimitar Pindzhurov was born in 1883 then Ottoman village of Vataša, today in North Macedonia.
 He studied in Kavadarci and later at the Bulgarian Men's High School of Thessaloniki.
 After graduation, he returned to Vataša, where he worked as a Bulgarian teacher.
 Later he joined the IMARO.

 Activism

 In the spring of 1905, he joined the detachment of Dobri Daskalov.
 After the Young Turk Revolution of 1908, Pindzhurov moved to Gevgelija and became one of the leaders of the Bulgarian People's Federative Party.
 He fought the Grecomans in this area.
 In 1911, he returned to his native Tikvešia.
 He married the same year, but after the repressions of the Young Turks began, he joined the detachment of Hristo Chernopeev with which he participated in the Balkan Wars, supporting the Bulgarian troops.

 In June 1913, he took part in the anti-Serbian Tikvesh Uprising.
 His mother, Naca, a longtime IMARO activist, took part in the uprising and was brutally abused by Serbs.
-After the suppression of the uprising, he moved with his family to Strumica, which was handed over to Bulgaria, and worked in the city as a Bulgarian teacher.
+After the suppression of the uprising, he moved with his family to Strumica, which was handed over to Bulgaria, and worked in the town as a Bulgarian teacher.